pointfreeco/swift-dependencies/README.md

 We rebuilt Apple's [Scrumdinger][scrumdinger] demo application using modern, best practices for SwiftUI development, including using this library to control dependencies on file system access, timers and speech recognition APIs.
-That [demo can be found][TODO: ] in our [SwiftUINavigation][swiftui-nav-gh] library.
+That [demo can be found][standups-demo] in our [SwiftUINavigation][swiftui-nav-gh] library.

 ## Documentation